greg-raven/Department-21/_posts/2014-12-28-how-did-that-happen.md

 ---
-title: 'How did that happen?'
+title: "How did that happen?"
 author: 'Noam Sain'
 layout: post
 ---